nirparai/isgood-frontend/README.md

 - Pull the this repo to your local machine
 - Create a new branch on your local machine.  **Please give the branch a name corresponding to the functionality you are working on.**
 - Working on the functionality in the new branch you created and once done push it this repo and do a merge request.
-- Once your code is reviewed it will be merged with the main branch of this repo.
+- Once your code is reviewed it will be merged with the master branch of this repo.

 ## Commands to Run the Webapp on your Machine